VZout/research/paper.md

 Both Vulkan and DirectX 12 allow you to either execute mesh shaders directly or using execute indirect.
 I'll skip over the indirect version for now.
 Vulkan has the `vkCmdDrawMeshTasksNV(VkCommandBuffer cmdBuffer, uint32_t taskCount, uint32_t firstTask);` function. `taskCount` is the number of mesh shaders to execute with the group size specified in the shader.
 The `firstTask` parameter allows you to make sure the order of task shaders and mesh shaders is correct.
 DirectX 12 has `DispatchMesh(ThreadGroupCountX, ThreadGroupCountY, ThreadGroupCountZ)`.
 As mentioned before the biggest difference is that DirectX12 allows 3 dimensional thread blocks.

+\note{Possibily explain the differences between direct and indirect execution.}

 You don't need to bind a vertex buffer the traditional way anymore.
 Instead you are required to create a descriptor to your buffers and use that to read from the buffer directly in the mesh shader.
 You could just bind the vertex buffer and index buffer directly without modifying the contents of it but this is not the most efficient approach.
 For these optimizations see @sec:gen_meshlets.

 # Generating Meshlets {#sec:gen_meshlets}